Senior hunger and food insecurity is a significant issue in the U.S., with more than 5.3 million older Americans at risk.

-There are several benefits programs that can help low-income seniors and adults with disabilities pay for nutritious foods.
-You can see if you, a family member, or client is eligible for any of these programs using NCOA’s free online screening tool, BenefitsCheckUp®.
+According to Feeding America, there are nearly 5.3 million older Americans at risk for hunger.
+There are several food assistance benefits programs that can help low-income seniors and adults who are at risk or living with disabilities pay for nutritious foods.
+You can see if you, a family member, or client is eligible for any of these programs using NCOA's free online screening tool, BenefitsCheckUp®.

 Supplemental Nutrition Assistance Program (SNAP)